Tony Abbott (author): Early life

 Tony Abbott was born in Cleveland, Ohio, in 1952.
 His father was a university professor and had an extensive library of books which became one of Abbott's first sources of literature.
-Tony had one brother and two sisters.
-When he was eight years old, his family moved to Connecticut where he went through elementary school and high school.
-Abbott attended the University of Connecticut, and after studying both music and psychology, decided to study English and graduated from the University of Connecticut with a bachelor's degree in English literature and major's in Music and Psychology.
-After college, he travelled to Europe, returned home and found work at several bookstores and a publishing company.
+Abbott had one brother and two sisters.
+When he was eight years old, Abbott's family moved to Connecticut where he went through elementary school and high school.
+Abbott attended the University of Connecticut, and after studying both music and psychology, decided to study English.
+He graduated from the University of Connecticut with a bachelor's degree in English literature and majors in Music and Psychology.
+After college, he travelled to Europe, returned home, and found work at several bookstores and a publishing company.
 He attended the workshops of Patricia Reilly Giff to further develop his writing.

 Career

 While taking writing class from Patricia Reilly Giff and several failures, Abbott finally published his book Danger Guys.
 He is well known for the book series The Secrets of Droon, which includes over 40 books.
 He has also written the bestseller Firegirl and The Copernicus Legacy series.